 Checklist

-A practical checklist for prioritizing finals week, running active recall blocks, and avoiding last-minute drift.
+Finals study checklist A practical checklist for prioritizing finals week, running active-recall blocks, practicing under time pressure, and avoiding last-minute drift.

 Built for Finals · Students consolidating multiple courses into a short final-exam window.